andordavoti/todoaholic/server/README.md

 ## Deployment

-To deploy the app, go into the `functions/src` directory and run the following command:
+To deploy the app to Firebase, log into the Firebase CLI, go into the `functions/src` directory and run the following command:

 ```sh
 yarn deploy